Yoshua-chan/javascript-carlculator/README.md

 # javascript-carlculator
-it's not reliable, just an exercise for js
+it's not reliable and does not work properly, just an exercise for js